Remote work income: managing USD earnings in an NPR reality

 A friend pinged me last month: "My salary is in dollars, my rent is in rupees, and I have no idea if I'm making more or less money than last year."

-He's not alone.
-Remote work for foreign clients is now one of the larger income brackets in Kathmandu's professional class — software engineers paid by US companies, designers on European retainers, content folks earning AdSense and YouTube revenue.
+He has plenty of company.
+Remote work for foreign clients is now one of the bigger income brackets in Kathmandu's professional class.
+Software engineers on US payroll, designers on European retainers, content folks earning AdSense and YouTube revenue.
 The money lands in dollars; life is lived in rupees.
 The translation between the two is where confusion, leakage, and occasionally legal risk all hide.

-This post is the operating manual: the legal channels, the 5% withholding scheme, and a setup that doesn't leak money on conversion or expose you to tax problems.
-For the deep tax mechanics, see the freelance and side-income tax post; this piece is about the cash-flow side of the same picture.
+This post is the operating manual: legal channels, the 5% withholding scheme, and a setup that doesn't leak money on conversion or expose you to tax problems.
+For the deep tax mechanics, see the freelance and side-income tax post.
+This piece covers the cash-flow side of the same picture.

 The two realities you're bridging

-Earning in USD and spending in NPR creates four mismatches that compound:
+Earning in USD while spending in NPR creates four mismatches that compound:

-2. Spending is sticky in NPR.
+- Spending is sticky in NPR.
 Rent, groceries, school fees, utilities don't flex with FX.
-So a strong NPR month feels tight; a weak NPR month feels flush.
+A strong NPR month feels tight; a weak NPR month feels flush.

-3. Tax is computed on the NPR-converted amount.
-The 5% withholding hits the NPR figure your bank credits — not the USD amount your client paid.
+- Tax is computed on the NPR-converted amount.
+The 5% withholding hits the NPR figure your bank credits, not the USD amount your client paid.

 The mistake most remote workers make is treating their income as if it's in dollars.
-It isn't — by the time it reaches your spending, it's in rupees, and the FX layer is a cost of doing business that needs to be planned for.
+It isn't.
+By the time it reaches your spending, it's in rupees, and the FX layer is a cost of doing business you have to plan for.

 The legal channels (and the illegal ones to avoid)

-There are basically four ways USD reaches a Nepali freelancer.
-Three are legal, one is not.
+USD reaches a Nepali freelancer in four basic ways.
+Three are legal.
+One is not.

 1. Direct SWIFT inward remittance

 The traditional route.
-Client wires USD via SWIFT to your Nepali bank account.
+Your client wires USD via SWIFT to your Nepali bank account.
 The bank converts to NPR at its TT (telegraphic transfer) rate, withholds 5%, and credits the rest.

-• Cons: TT rate is typically 0.5–1.5% worse than mid-market; 1–3 business days to land; some receiving banks charge an inward fee (often waived if you're an account holder); the sending bank usually charges the client a wire fee that's passed back to you in negotiated rates.
+- Cons: the TT rate is typically 0.5–1.5% worse than mid-market; 1–3 business days to land; some receiving banks charge an inward fee (often waived if you're an account holder); the sending bank usually charges the client a wire fee that's passed back to you through negotiated rates.

 2. Wise

 Wise gives you a USD virtual account number (US ACH or wire details).
 Your client pays it like a domestic US transfer.
-You then transfer the USD balance to your Nepali bank account.
+You then push the USD balance to your Nepali bank account.

-• Best for: clients who'd prefer to pay a US-style domestic transfer rather than a SWIFT wire; freelancers who want to see a clean, public exchange rate on the conversion.
+- Best for: clients who'd rather pay a US-style domestic transfer than a SWIFT wire; freelancers who want a clean public exchange rate on the conversion.

 3. Payoneer